Is swearing at work okay? The complicated impact of profanity in a professional setting

 Other studies have found that swearers can also cope with emotional pain by using profanity.

-For these reasons, it can be beneficial to have a more lax policy surrounding using curse words at work behind closed doors.
-Being able to vent to a coworker about a tough day in private while slipping in a swear word or two can go a long way toward helping them relieve stress and make it easier for them to calm down and focus on work again.
+For these reasons, having a more lax policy surrounding using curse words at work behind closed doors can be beneficial.
+Venting to a coworker about a tough day in private while slipping in a swear word or two can go a long way toward helping them relieve stress and making it easier for them to calm down and focus on work again.

 The science doesn’t end there, though.
 Studies have also found that swearing can boost your strength.
 In one experiment, participants exhibited greater handgrip strength whenever they were allowed to curse during the test.

-Before you start peppering the f-word into your daily speak at work, you should consider how that will reflect on you professionally.
+Before you start using the f-word in your daily work speech, you should consider how that will reflect on you professionally.

 In this regard, it’s crucial to approach swearing at work with a lot of discretion.

-swearing-at-work-450x400px-1Your coworkers likely won’t appreciate excessive cursing, especially if it makes it harder to decipher what you’re trying to say.
+swearing-at-work-450x400px-1Your coworkers likely won’t appreciate excessive cursing, especially if it makes deciphering what you’re trying to say harder.

-Behind closed doors and among close coworkers, swearing can elicit a sense of camaraderie.
+Swearing can elicit a sense of camaraderie behind closed doors and among close coworkers.
 As stated before, it lessens the impact of emotional and physical pain, which can be pretty cathartic for employees on the job.

-Trading a few expletives in the break room while discussing a football game or a demanding client shouldn’t cause too much concern.
+You might trade a few expletives in the break room.
+Perhaps you are discussing a football game.
+Maybe you are talking about a demanding client.
+Either way, it shouldn’t cause too much concern.

 Yet, it’s crucial to consider who’s around you when engaging in profanity.
 As a rule of thumb, avoid using harmful words that address race or gender to avoid offending anyone.